Bernard Arnault: Since 2001: Increasing success and profitability

 Under Arnault's leadership, LVMH has grown to become the largest company by market capitalization in the eurozone, with a record of 313 billion euros ($382 billion) as of May 2021.
-Arnault has promoted decisions towards decentralizing the group's brands as a business strategy.
+Arnault has promoted decisions toward decentralizing the group's brands as a business strategy.
 As a result of these measures, brands under the LVMH umbrella such as Tiffany are still viewed as independent firms with their history.